arigqt/SampleProjects/README.md

 # SampleProjects
-A quick overview of what have done both for studies and personnal
+A quick overview of what have done both for studies and personnal projects.